Painful intelligence: What AI can tell us about human suffering: Epilogue

 The interventions I proposed were mostly identical to what existing philosophical systems propose, while I showed how to motivate them using current AI theories.
 The theory in this book will hopefully be complemented by further research; I think this is just the very beginning of a long-term scientific endeavour.
 I hope it will lead to more and more efficient interventions in the future, including completely new kinds of interventions.

 I certainly do not claim that the theory in this book would be either complete or perfect.
 In particular, there are quite probably mechanisms of suffering which do not fit into the framework of this book.
 That may be the case, for example, for suffering due to certain kinds of social emotions, or existential suffering such as lack of meaning of life.
 The theory in this book also attempts to explain all kinds of suffering---including self-needs, uncertainty, uncontrollability, negative emotions (such as fear and disgust), and stress--- by the single mechanism of frustration.
 Whether such a theory based on a single mechanism is satisfactory remains to be seen in future research.
-For example, some interpretations of Buddhist philosophy further maintain that desire and aversion \textit{in themselves} are suffering, and it is not quite clear how that fits the framework in this book.\footnote{See Chapter~\ref{dual.ch}, page~\pageref{desiresuffering} for discussion on this point.} As always in science, the theories could even be rejected, at least partly, as science progresses.
+For example, some interpretations of Buddhist philosophy further maintain that desire and aversion \textit{in themselves} are suffering, and it is not quite clear how that fits the framework in this book.\footnote{See Chapter~\ref{summary1.ch} (page~\pageref{desiresuffering}) for discussion on this point.} As always in science, theories can be rejected, at least partly, as science progresses.

-\subsection{Summary: Limitations of the agent lead to errors and suffering}
+\subsection{Summary: Limitations of the agent lead to errors and their monitoring leads to suffering}

 To recapitulate the book in a few paragraphs: we saw several ways in which the limitations of the agent and its intelligence lead to suffering.
 We can succinctly summarize the main problems as uncontrollability, uncertainty (or unpredictability, or impermanence), and unsatisfactoriness (including insatiability and evolutionary obsessions).
-The agent cannot control its environment as much as it would like; it is not able to perceive or predict the world with much certainty; it strives endlessly at questionable goals which in humans are given by evolution.
-Such an agent can never find satisfaction.
+The agent cannot control its environment as much as it would like; it is not able to perceive or predict the world with much certainty; it strives endlessly at goals ultimately given by the programmer (which in humans means evolution), unable to ever find satisfaction.